 Do you still take those long drives in the prairies?

 Not as often anymore.
 I went for a drive about a month ago just to listen to the finished album.
 It brought back some memories.
 I used to do it more at the beginning of writing this album.
-I’d drive through some of the nicer neighborhoods or places that I had some sort of emotional connection to.
+I’d drive through some of the nicer neighbourhoods or places that I had some sort of emotional connection to.
 I think I felt like I was searching for something at that point.

 There’s a lot of layers happening, from music samples, commercials, movie samples, and even iPhone recordings.
-As a non musician, this seems like a daunting task.
+As a non-musician, this seems like a daunting task.
 How do you bring all this together and what was that process like?

 I spent a lot of time on it.
 I’d usually take the basic instrumental tracks to the studio and we’d start on the vocals.
 There’d be a lot of time between sessions usually, so I’d take it home with me and keep adding to it as ideas came to me.